-Admission is granted subject to graduation from an accredited high school, with a recommended minimum of 16 academic units, distributed as follows (one unit equals one year of study):
+Admission is granted subject to graduation from an accredited high school, with the recommended 16 academic units, distributed as follows (one unit equals one year of study):

-English 4
+English

 Mathematics (algebra, geometry) 2

 Social Studies

 Laboratory Science 1

-Foreign Language+ 2
+Foreign Language+

 Academic Electives (approved)

-- Applicants for most science and engineering degrees must have completed three units of mathematics and two units of laboratory science. - + Foreign language study is strongly recommended, since students in the College of Arts and Sciences must complete a foreign language III course or demonstrate competence at this level to meet their degree requirements.
-Transfer students are also strongly advised to include foreign language study as part of their associate of arts program. - Electives may be reduced by requirements in other categories.
+Applicants for most science and engineering degrees in

+pleted three units of mathematics and two units of laboratory science.

++ Foreign language study is strongly recommended, since students in the College of Arts and Sciences must complete a foreign language III course or demonstrate competence at this level to meet their degree requirements.
+Transfer students are also strongly advised to include foreign language study as part of their associate of arts program.

+Electives may be reduced by requirements in other categories.